 1-minute walk from Daimon Station; 5-minute walk from Hamamatsucho Station

 The 29th of September marks the day of the procession of oiran, an enigmatic procession of courtesans of old, that celebrates Shinagawa’s history as a bustling rest stop on the way between Edo and Kyoto.
 Besides the parade, there’s a lot more to see and do, such as stalls offering food, drinks, and various goods in Seiseki Park, and a children’s stage that definitely shouldn’t be missed.

-This year, the famous Fukuro festival begins on the evening of September 22, a Saturday and national holiday, while the mikoshi parade takes place on Sunday 23.
+This year, the famous Fukuro festival begins on the evening of September 28, while the mikoshi parade takes place on Sunday 29.
 Fourteen local groups gather in Ikebukuro, filling Ikebukuro with both shrine parades and eager spectators.
-October 6 marks the day of the dance festival, featuring intriguing performances such as hula, Kyokushin Karate shows, Edo-gei Kappore (a traditional comic dance), the Sado Okesa dance, the Ikebukuro Yassa, Eisa from Okinawa, and of course the Tokyo Ondo – this lineup promises a colorful dance festival!
-On Sunday, October 7, the 19th Tokyo Yosakoi is being held.
+October 12 marks the day of the dance festival, featuring intriguing performances such as hula, Kyokushin Karate shows, Edo-gei Kappore (a traditional comic dance), the Sado Okesa dance, the Ikebukuro Yassa, Eisa from Okinawa, and of course the Tokyo Ondo – this lineup promises a colorful dance festival!

 *Prices and options mentioned are subject to change.

 Where to Stay in Tokyo?
 A Guide to All Areas and Their Accommodations

 Crazy Cheap Tokyo Dining: 'Hiyaku Style' - Snacking and Drinking in Akihabara for 100 Yen (US$1) per Order!

 Exploring the Quirky World of Japanese Curry: Top Selling 10 Heat-and-Eat Delights in Japan!